 roll - Of thunder, etc.: A loud, reverberating peal; a continuous reverberation; a prolonged shout.

-Rollo or Rolf Ganger ("walker") - chief of the Normans who invaded France, first duke of Normandy.
+Rollo or Rolf Ganger ("walker") - chief of the Normans who invaded France, first duke of Normandy

-hold the line - to maintain telephonic connection during a break in conversation; Also fig.
+maintain telephonic connection during a break in conversation; Also fig. +

-ander (Dutch) - other + andros (gr) - man's
+ander (Dutch) - other + andros (gr) - man's + Elizabeth Anderson - one of the first woman physicians.

 universary - the whole body or number of something + (notebook 1923): 'John Hopkins Univ *A*'.